-Join Alan Simon for an in-depth discussion in this video Responsibilities, part of Manage Your Organization's Big Data Program.
+Join Alan Simon for an in-depth discussion in this video Responsibilities, part of Big Data Foundations: Program Management.

 - Serving as the big data program manager…comes with a long list of responsibilities.…In general, you will be the primary person…responsible for setting up the big data program,…everything that happens while the big data…program is underway from start to delivery…and deployments,…and also how well the program is adopted…by stakeholders and business users…throughout your organization.…A great deal of work goes into the…big data program set up.…You need to prepare the business case which…essentially answers one very important question:…Why should your big data program…be funded and then proceed?…When it comes to funding, you'll prepare…several rounds of your program budget…to communicate to your organization…stakeholders and executives how much…the program will cost.…